Deploy background workers.

 Push it.
 We detect it as a background worker, keep it running, and stream you the logs.

 Stdout and stderr stream straight to the dashboard.
-Watch your worker do its thing in real time.
+Watch your worker in real time.

 Push a new version and we swap the running process.
-No URL flips to coordinate, no requests to drain.
+The old worker gets a shutdown signal first, so graceful shutdown code has time to finish.
+No URL flips, no requests to drain.